 If you or a loved one is struggling, take that first step today to regaining control of your self-identity and breaking the cycle of depression.

 Yes.
-Taking control of your depression takes time, and small steps can often make big differences.
+Taking control of your depression takes time but small steps can often make a big difference.
 Trying a few of the steps listed below may help alleviate some of your depression symptoms:

-- Go to a movie, concert, sporting event, or activity that you once enjoyed
+- Go to a movie, concert, sporting event, or activity that you enjoy

-- Join a local sports league, volunteer in the community, or find a group of interest
+- Join a local sports league, volunteer in the community, or participate in a hobby you enjoy

-- Set realistic goals for yourself and break up large tasks into small ones, setting priorities and doing what you can as you can
+- Set realistic goals break up large tasks into small ones, setting priorities and doing what you can when you can

-- Try to spend time with other people and confide in a trusted friend or relative
+- Spend time with and confide in a trusted friend or relative

 - Treat yourself to your favorite food or dessert